Crag Hill: Geology

 The summit areas of Crag Hill are composed of the Ordovician Kirkstile Formation.
 This is the typical rock of the Skiddaw fells and is composed of laminated mudstone and siltstone.
 Beneath this are the Greywacke sandstone turbidites of the Loweswater Formation.
 The Causey Pike Fault runs across the southern flanks of the fell, beyond which are the rocks of the Buttermere Formation.

 Although there is much evidence of mining activity in the surrounding fells, Crag Hill itself has remained untouched.

 Summit

-The summit bears an Ordnance Survey triangulation column, set on a stony plateau though it has recently collapsed.
+The summit bears an Ordnance Survey triangulation column, set on a stony plateau.
 The view is excellent, although robbed of some foreground by the flat expanse of the top.
 All of the major fell groups can be seen with the Scafells particularly fine.
 Although a higher neighbour, Grasmoor detracts little from the view to the west.

 Ascents

 From the shore of Crummock Water, Rannerdale Beck can be followed to its source, gaining the ridge between Crag Hill and Wandope.
 The alternative western route follows Gasgale Gill up to its birthplace on Coledale Hause.
 From Braithwaite near Keswick at the opposite end of the ridge, Coledale Hause is also the first objective.
 From here a simple ascent turns Eel Crag to the west, although Wainwright listed more interesting alternatives on the eastern side of the crag.

 Many ascents of Crag Hill are made indirectly as part of a full traverse of the Grasmoor to Causey Pike ridge.
 Climbs from Buttermere via Whiteless Pike and Wandope are also practicable.
 Finally, rounds of either Coledale or Gasgale Gill, crossing to or from Hopegill Head via Coledale Hause, provide fine horseshoe walks for those needing to return to their starting point.